Augmentations are Sheaves: Introduction

 The category $\Aug$ in hand, we provide the hitherto elusive connection between augmentations and the Fukaya category.
 We write $\cC_1(\Lambda;\coeffs)\subset Sh(\bR^2,\Lambda; \coeffs)$ for the sheaves with ``microlocal rank one'' along $\Lambda$, and with acyclic stalk when $z \ll 0$.

 \begin{theorem}[see Theorem~\ref{thm:main}] Let $\Lambda \subset \R^3$ be a Legendrian knot, and let $\mathbbm{k}$ be a field.
 Then there is an $A_\infty$ equivalence of categories

 \end{theorem}

 Via the equivalence between constructible sheaves and the Fukaya category, we view this theorem as asserting that all augmentations come from geometry.
 In total, we have a host of relations among categories of sheaves, Lagrangians and augmentations.
 These are summarized in Section \ref{sec:exseq}.
-We remark that this theorem has already been applied by the third author \cite{Shende} to prove a conjecture of Fuchs and the second author \cite{FR}, which asserts that the generating family homologies of a Legendrian knot \cite{Traynor,FR} coincide with its linearized contact homologies.